Dindigul

 The Dindigul Municipality has been upgraded as City Corporation with effect from 19 February 2014.
 Hon'ble Chief Minister Jayalalithaa handed over the government order to Municipal Chairman V. Marudharaj.

 Industries in Dindigul include safety lock makers, leather tanneries, textile spinning, administrative services, agricultural trading, banking, agricultural machinery and educational services.
 Dindigul is upgraded to a municipal corporation.
 The city covers an area of 14.01 sqkm and had a population of 207,327 in 2011.
 Dindigul is well-connected by road and rail with the rest of Tamil Nadu. it had a population of 292,512 according to Tamil Nadu's 2011 census.
 Dindigul has 200,000 hectares of cultivation land, and agriculture continues to be the main occupation of its inhabitants.
 Located between the Palani and Sirumalai Hills, Dindigul has a reserved forest area of 85 hectares.

 It is one of the few towns and cities in List of AMRUT Smart cities in Tamil Nadu selected for AMRUT Schemes from central government and the developmental activities are taken care by government of Tamil Nadu.

 Etymology

-The city's name comes from a portmanteau of the Tamil words Thindu "pillow" and kal "rock" and refers to the bare hill located in the city.
 The Śaiva poet ISO visited the city and noted it in his Tevaram.
 Dindigul was mentioned in poet Palupatai sokkanathar's book Padmagiri Nadhar Thenral Vidu thudhu.
 This was later stated by U. V. Swaminatha Iyer (1855-1942) in his foreword to the above book.
 He also mentions that Dindigul was originally called Thindicharam.

+In popular culture, the city's name comes from a portmanteau of the Tamil words Thindu "pillow" and Kal "rock" and refers to the bare hill located in the city.